Estimating Elliptic Flow Coefficient in Heavy Ion Collisions using Deep Learning: Introduction

 Apart from understanding various theoretical aspects of elliptic flow, there are challenges in estimating $v_2$ in experiments.
 By definition, $v_2$ requires the information of the reaction plane angle on an event-by-event basis, whose measurement is non-trivial in experiments.
 There are couple of methods that offer the solution such as the complex reaction plane identification method~\cite{Poskanzer:1998yz}, the cumulant method~\cite{Borghini:2000sa}, and the Lee-Yang zeroes method~\cite{Bhalerao:2003xf}.
 There are even attempts to implement the Principal Component Analysis (PCA) methods to estimate $v_2$ as well~\cite{Bhalerao:2014mua,Hippert:2019swu,CMS:2017mzx, Gardim:2019iah}.
 For the first time, we propose a Deep Learning method in the Machine Learning framework to estimate $v_2$.
 Machine Learning (ML) techniques have been employed for the high energy physics (HEP) community since the early 80s to deal with a broad spectrum of problems~\cite{Carleo:2019ptp, Albertsson:2018maf, Ortiz:2020rwg, Radovic:2018dip}.
 With the advancement of superior hardware and smart algorithms, ML has become the most popular tool for statistical, data-driven, and prediction-based applications.
 It has the ability to perceive unique features and patterns in data to solve unconventional problems such as classification, regression, and clustering, just to name a few.

-A simple attempt is made in this paper to estimate elliptic flow in heavy-ion collisions event-by-event from various track level information using Deep Learning techniques.
-The proposed Deep Neural Network (DNN) model is trained with minimum bias Pb-Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV simulated with AMPT model.
+The motivation of this study is to explore the prospects of using Deep Learning techniques to estimate elliptic flow.
+We also proceed to show that the model is capable of learning centrality and transverse momentum dependence of $v_2$ as well.
+A simple attempt is made in this paper to estimate elliptic flow in heavy-ion collisions event-by-event from various particle kinematic information using a feed-forward Deep Neural Network (DNN).
+The proposed DNN model is trained with minimum bias Pb-Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV simulated with AMPT model.
 The predictions of the machine are compared to both simulation and experiment.
 Although, the training of the model is a bit CPU expensive, the trained model could be applied independently to estimate $v_2$, which is faster and economical.

 This paper is organised as follows.
 We begin with a brief introduction to event generation using AMPT model and the target observable in Sec.~\ref{Data}.
 In Sec.~\ref{ML}, we describe the proposed ML regression model based on Deep Learning in detail and provide some quality assurance plots along with estimation of systematic uncertainties.
 Finally, the results are presented in Sec.~\ref{results} and we summarise our findings in Sec.~\ref{summary}.